Lawmakers Propose Expanding Family Forests’ Climate Role

 Legislation would ease rural families’ access to carbon markets.

-A bipartisan quartet of senators today introduced legislation to expand rural forest owners’ role in combating climate change.
+Bipartisan groups of lawmakers in the U.S. Senate and U.S. House of Representatives have introduced legislation to expand rural forest owners’ role in combating climate change.

 It would authorize the U.S. Department of Agriculture to issue up to $150 million in guarantees for loans and bonds to help create carbon markets for small and family forest owners, such as the Family Forest Carbon Program.
 The department issues such guarantees for traditional agriculture markets, and the act would expand those guarantees to nontraditional markets like carbon and water.

-The following is a statement by Josh Parrish, director of the American Forest Carbon Initiative at The Nature Conservancy:
+The following is a statement by Cecilia Clavet, senior policy adviser at The Nature Conservancy:

 “With one in four rural Americans owning forest lands, family forests are a critical driver of local economies across the nation.
 Opening carbon markets to family forest owners will not only present a new income source, it will empower them to act on climate.